WeishiBYU/StockerV1/README.md

 # Quote Scheduling Website

 A React-based scheduling application built with Vite for carpet cleaning and upholstery services.
-The application guides users through a three-stage process: quote generation, scheduling, and confirmation.
+The application guides users through a four-stage process: quote generation, scheduling, information collection, and confirmation.

 ## Project Overview

 This is a multi-stage booking system that allows customers to:
 1. Generate quotes for carpet cleaning and upholstery services
 2. Schedule appointments using an interactive calendar
+3. Provide detailed information and complete the booking process
-3. Confirm their booking details and pricing
+4. Confirm their booking details and pricing

 ## Tech Stack